-If you have version 1.6.0, this version 1.6.2 fixes bugs on DuckDuckGo.
-Before switching, use the Export feature to make a backup copy of your block list.
+If you have version 1.6.0, this version 1.6.1 does not have any new features.
+Before switching in the future, use the Export feature to make a backup copy of your block list.
 This script will install alongside the old one, and you will need to disable the old one on the Firefox Add-ons page, User Scripts section, or the Tampermonkey Dashboard.
 Then you can import your block list to the new script.

 Firefox users: You need Firefox 14 or later.
 Install the Greasemonkey extension from Mozilla Add-ons BEFORE installing this userscript.

 Google Chrome users: Install the Tampermonkey extension from the Chrome store BEFORE installing this userscript.